Trevecca Nazarene Trojans: Men's baseball

 Coon, who reached Triple-A Salt Lake for more than a season, was drafted by the Los Angeles Angels of Anaheim in the 15th round of the 2005 MLB Amateur Draft.
 Coon now serves and an assistant for former Trevecca coach Jeff Forehand at Lipscomb.
-Coon was elected to the Trevecca Athletic Hall of Fame.
+Coon was elected to the Trevecca Athletic Hall of Fame in 2014.

-Former Trevecca pitcher and Coon's teammate B.J.
+Former Trevecca pitcher and Coon's teammate, B.J.
 Jenkins was taken by the San Diego Padres in the 28th round in the 2004 MLB Draft.
 Former Trevecca pitcher Tim Dunn was drafted by the Cincinnati Reds in the 46th round of the 2009 draft.
 Dunn returned for his senior season at Trevecca, but an arm injury prevented him from being drafted again in 2010.

-Trevecca outfielder Mario Campos was a 29th round selection by the Boston Red Sox in the 2001 draft.
+Trevecca outfielder Mario Campos was a 29th-round selection by the Boston Red Sox in the 2001 draft.
 Another Trojan outfielder, Seth Richmond, was taken in the 1983 draft when the Houston Astros picked him in the 24th round.
 Mike Mills, who pitched his senior year at Birmingham–Southern but played for Trevecca his first three seasons, was drafted by the San Diego Padres in the seventh round of the 1983 MLB Amateur Draft.
 Mills, while with Trevecca, was drafted by the Cincinnati Reds in the 32nd round of the 1982 MLB Draft.

 Trevecca has had several players signed by Major League teams.
-Rob Erwin, Keith Black, Eric Van Slyke, Luke Brown, Maurice Cole and Jeremy Todd were signed and played professionally.
+Rob Erwin, Keith Black, Eric Van Slyke, Luke Brown, Maurice Cole, and Jeremy Todd were signed and played professionally.

-Stipe Miocic played baseball for Trevecca, the two-time UFC World Heavyweight Champion was on the 2005 Tran South Athletic Conference (TranSouth) championship team coached by Jeff Forehand.
-Forehand played at Belmont University and later moved to coach Lipscomb University.
+Stipe Miocic played baseball for Trevecca.
+The two-time UFC World Heavyweight Champion was on the 2005 TranSouth Athletic Conference (TranSouth) championship team coached by Jeff Forehand.
+Forehand played at Belmont University and later moved to coach at Lipscomb University.

+The Trevecca baseball program won its 1,500th game on February 13, 2026 during a doubleheader sweep of Auburn Montgomery at Jackson Field.